scaleway/netbox-netprod-importer/docs/quickstart.rst

     resolve, so an IPv4 will be specified as target.
   - `switch-3.foo.tld`, which is a Cisco Nexus.
 The IP to target will be deduced by resolving the fqdn/hostname.
 And also determine the interconnect via cdp.
-The cdp protocol works so far only with nxos and nxos_ssh
+The cdp protocol works so far with nxos, nxos_ssh and ios

 To declare 2 switches, define a yaml named `devices.yaml`::